Problems in the family

 Mental health

-Are you worried about someone in the family because the person is increasingly expressing extreme political or religious issues?
-Are you worried that the family member might even become radicalized?
+Are you worried about someone in the family because the person is increasingly expressing extreme views on political or religious issues?
+Are you afraid that the family member could even become radicalized?

-Work with a specialist to find a sensible way to deal with this issue:
+Together with a specialist, look for a meaningful way to deal with this topic:

 FAREX